talktogproject/ethicsteacher/integrity-global.md

 ### 1. **Fairness**
 - collaborating with local communities on issues that are relevant to them
 - involving researchers throughout the entire research process wherever possible, including in sharing data, intellectual property, and authorship of publications
-- fair compensation of local staff and contributors, e.g. translators, interpreters, & local coordinators
+- fair compensation of local staff and contributors, e.g. translators, interpreters, & local coordinators<br/ >
 ### 2. **Respect**
 - being sensitive local cultural contexts and practices
 - obtaining local community assent and working with existing community structures
-- seeking approval from local research ethics committees and showing respect to these committees, even when ethics from a high-income setting has already been obtained
+- seeking approval from local research ethics committees and showing respect to these committees, even when ethics from a high-income setting has already been obtained<br/ >
 ### 3. **Care**
 - procedures for obtaining consent and raising feedback and complaints must be accessible, easy to understand, and agreed upon with the local communities
 - no double standard: if research would be restricted or prohibited in a high-income setting, then this should not be carried out in a low- to middle-income setting either
-- potential risks to the participants (e.g., stigmatization) and researchers (e.g., security), or potential burdens on local resources (e.g., local staff) should be discussed with local partners
+- potential risks to the participants (e.g., stigmatization) and researchers (e.g., security), or potential burdens on local resources (e.g., local staff) should be discussed with local partners<br/ >
 ### 4. **Honesty**
 - clear roles, responsibilities, and conduct should be established with all parties involved in the research; capacity-building for local researchers must be part of the discussion
 - researchers must be clear and transparent in their communication, using plain, non-patronizing language, and without withholding any information